mth229/mth229.github.io/zeros.md

 ```

 Well, we haven't even seen the peak yet.
 Better to do a little spade
 work first.
-This is a quadratic equation, so we can use the `roots` function:
+This is a quadratic equation, so we can use the `poly_roots` function:

 ```
-realroots(j)
+poly_roots(j, Over.R)
 ```